+This creamy spinach with cubes of paneer is a favorite of mine and it’s so nice to learn how to make it at home—thank you Janice!
 A mountain of fresh spinach cooks down to nothing, so be sure to make the whole batch of this palak paneer (palak = spinach, paneer = cheese).
-If you’ve ever eaten at an Indian restaurant, most likely you have enjoyed this creamy spinach with cubes of white cheese.

 - Fantastic on its own with pita, naan, or rice

-- Make an Indian feast with other curries or dals – palak paneer goes with everything
+- Make an India-inspired feast with other curries or dals—palak paneer goes with everything

 - Yes, a pound and a half of spinach.
 It cooks down to nothing, and you're going to want the whole batch.
 Trust me.